 As you can see, the leaves were changing but not exactly what I would call “nearing peak“!
 Obviously, it didn’t help that the skies were gray and we had on and off drizzling.

 First, we stopped by Kent Pond where we spotted a couple playing with two black labs.
 As soon as we walked up, they warned us that the one dog might get excited and run over to us.
-I assured them we were fine with big dogs since we have our own golden retriever.
-They let my son throw some of the objects in the pond for the dogs to retrieve.
+Of course, I assured them we were fine with big dogs since we have our own golden retriever.
+So, they let my son throw some of the objects in the pond for the dogs to retrieve.

 Afterwards, we browsed in some ski clothing shops and then headed over to the mountain so my son could see what it looked like without snow.